-If information is needed in another language, contact: Director of Equal Opportunity and Compliance, GoTriangle, 4600 Emperor Blvd., Durham, NC 27703, or at (919) 485-7518.
+If information is needed in another language, contact: Director of Equal Opportunity, Diversity and Inclusion, GoTriangle, Department of Diversity Management, 4600 Emperor Blvd., Durham, NC 27703, or at (919) 485-7518.

 See Appendix A for a copy of GoTriangle's Title VI Complaint Form in English and Spanish.